Gendt

-Gendt is a small city with city rights in the Netherlands, in the province of Gelderland.
+Gendt (/nl/) is a small city with city rights in the Netherlands, in the province of Gelderland.
 The town is located in the Betuwe region, and is part of the municipality of Lingewaard.
 Gendt is situated along the rivers Waal and Linge.
 It has a population of 7,230 (as of 1 January 2020).

 History

 In 1233, Gendt received city rights from Otto II, Count of Guelders.
 At the time, the town was known for its castles: Poelwijk Castle and Hof Gendt.
 Gendt was previously an independent municipality, but merged with Huissen and Bemmel in 2001, to form Lingewaard.

 Annual festivals

 Notable annual festivals in Gendt include: